atata-framework/atata.io/_includes/getting-started/reporting.md

 Atata by itself writes a lot of log entries during execution, but custom log entries and artifact files can be reported as well.

-There is also [Reporting to Extent Reports](/tutorials/reporting-to-extentreports/) tutorial, which describes how to configure Atata reporting to Extent Reports.
+There is also [Reporting to ExtentReports](/tutorials/reporting-to-extentreports/) tutorial, which describes how to configure Atata reporting to ExtentReports.
 {:.info}

 ### Report&lt;TOwner&gt; class